oskeii/simon-tasks/README.md

 ## License
-This project is licensed under the GNU GPL v3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL v3 License - See [LICENSE](LICENSE) for details.

 While this code is open source, please note that it represents my personal portfolio work.
 If you're a potential employer reviewing my code, welcome!
 If you're someone looking to build something similar, I encourage you to develop your own implementation rather than copying this project. 😅